 All Terrain AquaSport: All Terrain is all-natural, oxybenzone-free, and includes a skin protectant to protect from drying effects of the sun.
 It comes in a convenient, non-greasy stick ($10.30) for active travelers.
 EWG safety score: 1 out of 10 (the best possible score).

 Badger Baby Sunscreen: Badger has long been a trusted name in natural sunscreens.
 Badger is thicker than many mainstream sunscreens and provides excellent protection for you little one’s skin.
-At just under $19, it’s a little pricey, but it goes a long way.
+It’s a little pricey, but it goes a long way.
 EWG safety score: 1 out of 10 (one is the best score).

 Kiss My Face: Kiss my Face products, including their lip balm and sunscreens, are made with organic beeswax or hydresia and no artificial colors.
 Plus, they’re vegan-friendly and use no animal testing.
-At $12 for 3 oz, it’s more economical than some other options.
+It’s more economical than some other options.
 EWG safety score: 2 out of 10.

 2. Make Your Own Sunscreen

 Not sure you trust any brand to make truly beneficial sunscreen, or can’t afford the expense?
 Make your own sunscreen utilizing any of the many Pinterest recipes below.
 In general, most standard sunscreen recipes call for the following: